Santosh-Gupta/ScientificSummarizationDataSets/ReadMe.md

 -Gidiotis/Tsoumakas used 712,911 PubMed Central.
 I used ~4.3 million papers from the Sematic Scholar corpus in one dataset, and 3944 papers from
 ArXiv in the other dataset.

--Gidiotis/Tsoumakas was able to use the tags in the papers XML to pair the paper sections with the abstract sections.
+-Gidiotis/Tsoumakas was able to use the tags in the papers' XML to pair the paper sections with the abstract sections.
 I used AllenAI's Science Parse
 [https://github.com/allenai/science-parse] to split each paper into it's individual sections, and then used the section headers to locate the paper section for each abstract section.